vwkd/code-system/src/languages/rust/reference.md

 ### Inherited

-- only mutable reference can mutate
+- mutability only through mutable reference
+- can mutate value only if declared mutable
 - prefer when possible

 ### Interior

+- mutability through immutable reference
-- also immutable reference can mutate
+- beware: can mutate value even if declared immutable ❗️
 - last resort
 - used to mutate inside of immutable type, e.g. `Rc`, `Arc`, etc.
 - used to mutate through `clone` method